-- (1) Unauthorised expenditure does not become a charge against a Revenue Fund except when- - (a) the expenditure is an overspending of a vote and Parliament approves, as a direct charge against the Revenue Fund, an additional amount for that vote which covers the overspending; or - (b) the expenditure is unauthorised for another reason and Parliament authorises the expenditure as a direct charge against the Revenue Fund. - (2) If Parliament does not approve in terms of subsection (1)(a) an additional amount for the amount of any overspending, that amount becomes a charge against the funds allocated for the following or future financial years under the relevant vote.
+- (1) Unauthorised expenditure does not become a charge against a Revenue Fund except when- - (a) the expenditure is an overspending of a vote and Parliament or a provincial legislature, as may be appropriate, approves, as a direct charge against the relevant Revenue Fund, an additional amount for that vote which covers the overspending; or - (b) the expenditure is unauthorised for another reason and Parliament or a provincial legislature, as may be appropriate, authorises the expenditure as a direct charge against the relevant Revenue Fund.

+(2) If Parliament or a provincial legislature does not approve in terms of subsection (1)(a) an additional amount for the amount of any overspending, that amount becomes a charge against the funds allocated for the next or future financial years under the relevant vote.